 As a new freshman at IUPUI, you are required to take a first-year seminar (FYS) course, a 1–2 credit hour class that introduces you to student life, college expectations, the campus, and your major.
-You can take the FYS as a standalone course or if you enroll in Bridge or a learning community, the FYS is included automatically.
+You can take the FYS as a standalone course or if you enroll in a learning community, the FYS is included automatically.
 Read about the FYS formats below to determine which one(s) you are interested in.
 You'll enroll in your experience when you attend orientation.

 It all starts with the first-year seminar